polyipseity/information/special/academia/HKUST/COMP 1029J/basics.md

 ### conditional operators

-Below are common conditional operators, all of which {{accept two booleans and return a boolean}}:
+Below are common conditional operators, all of which {{accept two booleans and return a boolean}}.
+Operators have higher precedence than or same precedence as operators below it in the list:

 %%